IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---
 ## Project Overview
-### Copper Bus Bar Problem
+### Copper Busbar Problem
-The objective of this study was to examine the electrothermal behavior of a copper bus bar (with three titanium bolts) under a specified temperature constraint.
-Specifically, the goal was to determine the maximum voltage that could be applied across the bus bar without its temperature exceeding 350 K.
+The objective of this study was to examine the electrothermal behavior of a copper busbar (with three titanium bolts) under a specified temperature constraint.
+Specifically, the goal was to determine the maximum voltage that could be applied across the busbar without its temperature exceeding 350 K.
 ### Unit Circle Problem
 The objective of this study was to investigate the effect of material selection on the thermal behavior of a unit circle.
 The analysis compared the resulting temperature profiles for three different materials: gold, lead, and helium gas.
 ## Design Methodology
 ### Copper Bus Bar Design Methodology
 - **Parametric Sweep:** A parametric sweep was set over an appropriate voltage range (20-30 mV) to identify the maximum voltage required to meet the temperature constraint.
-- **Plot Adjustments:** The maximum temperature was set for both the bus bar body and for the scale, and the bus bar (green) was selected as the testing domain for the simulation.
+- **Plot Adjustments:** The maximum temperature was set for both the busbar body and for the scale, and the busbar (green) was selected as the testing domain for the simulation.

 <div class="research-figure-grid" style="grid-template-columns: 1fr; margin-top:20px;">
   <figure class="research-figure" style="max-width:700px; margin:0 auto; width:100%;">